KevinOConnell7/Midterm_project_Shopping/README.md

 ### style.css

+Below you will see a couple screenshots of my css file.
+This file is used to design my website and add color to my website.

 <img width="1167" alt="Screen Shot 2024-03-06 at 11 21 44 AM" src="https://github.com/KevinOConnell7/Midterm_project_Shopping/assets/45603150/7be59086-0912-4b33-a48e-412128aea8a8">

 <img width="1166" alt="Screen Shot 2024-03-06 at 11 22 08 AM" src="https://github.com/KevinOConnell7/Midterm_project_Shopping/assets/45603150/96fb5cea-4909-4a2e-9f9f-4b53fbb2b091">